pcaulfie/pands-project/README.md

 ##### Table 5.
 One Way Anova
 ![Anova](https://github.com/pcaulfie/pands-project/blob/master/One%20Way%20Anova.JPG)
 ##### Interpretation of Results
 * As the p value (Pr(>F) for all tests, is > 0.05 (α), the null hypothesis must be rejected.
 The null hypotheses states that the means of all species are all equal, this is usually defined as a significance level (denoted as α or alpha) of 0.05.
-This back up the earlier findings that the differences between the species is statistically significant.
+This backs up the earlier findings that the differences between the species is statistically significant.

 #### Hypotheses Testing - Two Way Anova
-So far we have learned that the species setosa appears to be very different to the other two species.
-I needed to test this hypotheses.
-I used two-way analysis of variance (ANOVA) to determine whether there is any statistically significant differences between the species.
+I used two-way analysis of variance (ANOVA) to determine whether there is any statistically significant differences between the species using a combination of variables.
 I adapted the solution from [(Moreno, 2019)](https://www.kaggle.com/morenoh149/iris-anova-table-python):
 * Import the pandas library as pd,
 * Import the statsmodels library as sm,
 * Import ols (OLS regression library),